Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

 along with a:cpy-file:Doc/make.bat batch file for Windows that attempts to emulate it as closely as practical.

-.. important::autocreate
+.. important:autocreate

    The Windows make.bat batch file lacks a make venv target.
    Instead, it automatically installs any missing dependencies into the currently activated environment (or the base Python, if none).
-   Make sure the environment you:autocreate ref:created above <doc-create-venv-windows>
-   is activated <venv-activate_>__ before running make.bat.
+   Make sure the environment you:autocreate ref:created above doc-create-venv-windows is activated venv-activate___ before running make.bat.

-To build the docs as HTML, run::autocreate
+To build the docs as HTML, run:autocreate

    make html

-.. tip::Substitute htmlview for html to open the docs in a web browser
+.. tip:Substitute htmlview for html to open the docs in a web browser
          once the build completes.

-To check the docs for common errors with Sphinx Lint_ (which is run on all:autocreate ref:pull requests <pullrequest>), use::autocreate
+To check the docs for common autocreate with Sphinx Lint_ (which is run on all:autocreate ref:pull requests <pullrequest), use:autocreate

    make check

-To list other supported:program:make targets, run::autocreate
+To list other supported:program:make targets, run:autocreate

    make help